nandor23/UaDetector/README.md

 - **Thread safety**: The parsers are stateless by design, so they are completely thread-safe and dependency-injection friendly.
 - **Predefined values**: Browser names, OS names, and other related information are exposed through static classes to provide access to all possible values.
 These classes are:
   - `OsNames`, `OsFamilies`, `OsPlatformTypes`, `BrowserNames`, `BrowserFamilies`, `BrowserEngines`, `BrandNames`
-- **Type-Safe values**: Certain values are represented by enums, making them suitable for database storage.
+- **Type-safe values**: Certain values are represented by enums, making them suitable for database storage.
 These enums are:
   - `OsCode`, `BrowserCode`, `BrandCode`, `ClientType`, `DeviceType`, `BotCategory`
-- **Try-Parse pattern**: Makes use of the  [Try-Parse Pattern](https://learn.microsoft.com/en-us/dotnet/standard/design-guidelines/exceptions-and-performance#try-parse-pattern), returning a `bool` status and setting the `out` parameter to `null` on failure.
+- **Try-Parse pattern**: Parsers make use of the  [Try-Parse Pattern](https://learn.microsoft.com/en-us/dotnet/standard/design-guidelines/exceptions-and-performance#try-parse-pattern), returning a `bool` status and setting the `out` parameter to `null` on failure.

 ## ⚙️ Configuration